PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 4)	XGBoost Regressor:

-XGBoost Regressor is highly efficient implementation of gradient boosting with    regularization.
+XGBoost Regressor is a highly efficient implementation of gradient boosting with    regularization.

 5)	ElasticNet: